 Credit: Courtesy of Blazer Pub

-The Blazer’s extra thick, juicy burgers have been making it on “best burger” lists in Westchester Magazine, Zagat, and Yelp for years.
-Topping combos like bacon and cheese bring it back to the basics—good, simple food cooked well.
+The Blazer’s extra thick, juicy burgers have topping combos like bacon and cheese that bring it back to the basics—good, simple food cooked well.
 Run by the same family since 1971, this old-school family-friendly pub features throwbacks like Yankees memorabilia, arcade games, and a jukebox.
 Tip: bring cash as credit cards are not accepted.

 The Wine Bar at Mirbeau Inn & Spa, Skaneateles (Finger Lakes)

 Credit: Courtesy of Mirbeau Inn & Spa

 Featuring a patty made from ½ pound of prime black Angus and topped with gruyere cheese, a roasted portobello mushroom cap, caramelized onions, and mixed greens on a house-made bun and paired with hand-cut truffle fries, the “Mirbeau Burger” is one fancy burger in one fancy location.
-The Mirbeau Inn & Spa is one of New York’s loveliest resorts, so treat yourself to a night or two and a spa day while you’re at it.
+The Mirbeau Inn & Spa is one of New York’s most lovely resorts, so treat yourself to a night or two and a spa day while you’re at it.

 Ale 'n' Angus Pub, Syracuse (Finger Lakes)

 Credit: Courtesy of Ale 'n' Angus Pub

-“The Power Play Burger” at the Ale ‘n’ Angus Pub in Downtown Syracuse has racked up repeat wins including the 2018 “Best New York Burger” contest sponsored by the New York Beef Council and judged by Yelp Elites.
-This meaty crowd pleaser features a juicy 8-ounce Angus patty topped with strips of slow-cooked prime rib, American cheese, lettuce, and tomato served on a grilled Kaiser roll.
+“The Power Play Burger” at the Ale ‘n’ Angus Pub in Downtown Syracuse is a meaty crowd-pleaser that features a juicy 8-ounce Angus patty topped with strips of slow-cooked prime rib, American cheese, lettuce, and tomato served on a grilled kaiser roll.
 Diners praise the family-friendly pub’s cozy, casual vibe, and excellent service.